meganjohn/meganjohn/README.md

 ### Hi there 👋

-👩🏼‍💻 I'm currently a technology graduate at Global
+👩🏼‍💻 I'm currently a Junior Java Developer at Global

-🤓 I'm a Java newbie with previous knowledge of JavaScript
+🤓 I work primarily in Java with associated technologies including Spring, Kubernetes, gRPC, Kafka, GraphQL, SQL, mongoDB, and more

 💁‍♀️ Pronouns are she/her